Your trusted partner in cosmetic care abroad

 When Can You Return to Work and Exercise?

 Desk work is manageable within a week for most patients.
 The head bandage comes off around day five to seven, and after that the ears are visible but may still be slightly swollen.
 Light walking is encouraged from day one.
 Gym sessions and cardio should wait until three to four weeks post-surgery.
-Contact sports, swimming, and any activity with a risk of ear impact must wait at least six weeks.
+Swimming should wait at least six weeks, and contact sports or any activity with a risk of ear impact until around eight weeks.1

 When Will You See Final Results?